Mandhir Kooner

-Mandhir Kooner (born 27 September 1995) is an English international freestyle wrestler.
+Mandhir Singh Kooner (born 27 September 1995) is an English international freestyle wrestler.
 He has represented England at the Commonwealth Games and won a bronze medal.

 Biography

 In 2018, Kooner won a silver medal at the English Championships, beaten by Ben Pollin in the heavyweight category but gained revenge in 2022, when he won the Championships.

 In 2022, he was selected for the 2022 Commonwealth Games in Birmingham where he competed in the men's 125 kg category, winning the bronze medal.